Gowalla

 Gowalla is a location-based social networking service.
 It originally launched in 2007 and closed in 2012, but was relaunched on March 10, 2023.
-Users were able to check in at "Spots" in their local vicinity, either through a dedicated mobile application or through the mobile website.
-Checking-in would sometimes produce virtual "items" for the user, some of which were developed to be promotional tools for the game's partners.
+Users are able to check in at "Spots" in their local vicinity, either through a dedicated mobile application or through the mobile website.
+Checking-in will sometimes produce virtual "items" for the user, some of which are developed to be promotional tools for the game's partners.
 As of November 2010 there were approximately 600,000 users.
 In January 2021, Gowalla made an announcement that the app is coming back in 2022.